-- 5.27 PNGL's customer management costs are in the main driven by its associated manpower costs.
-In the 2020 year PNGL had customer management costs of £764k and had 32.2 FTEs employed within the Customer Management cost category.
-PNGL have advised us that the 2020 FTEs were low as a result of reduced workstreams for a period of the year brought about by COVID restrictions, coupled with a challenging environment for new recruitment'. - 5.28 For the draft determination we have considered the points made by PNGL and have used 2019 actual FTEs at 34.8 FTEs is a reasonable allowance for the GD23 period as it is also in line with medium term historical actual average FTEs (excluding the 2020 year).
-We have rolled forward 2020 staff costs with this profile of FTEs.
+5.39 PNGL's customer management costs are in the main driven by its associated manpower costs.
+In the 2020 year PNGL had customer management costs of £764k and had 32.2 FTEs employed within the

+Customer Management cost category.
+PNGL have advised us that the 2020 FTEs were low as a result of reduced workstreams for a period of the year brought about by COVID-19 restrictions, coupled with a challenging environment for new recruitment'.

-PNGL have also proposed that we develop an adjustment mechanism of the GD23 price control i.e. through the GD23 Uncertainty Mechanism to deal with any potential material increases in switching levels given their view that this could impact upon Customer Management resource levels.
+- 5.40 For the draft determination we considered the points made by PNGL and used 2019 actual FTEs at 34.8 FTEs is a reasonable allowance for the GD23 period as it is also in line with medium term historical actual average FTEs (excluding the 2020 year) and rolled this forward with 2020 staff costs. - 5.41 PNGL also proposed that we develop an adjustment mechanism of the GD23 price control i.e. through the GD23 uncertainty mechanism to deal with any potential material increases in switching levels given their view that this could impact upon Customer Management resource levels.
 Currently, capacity of Customer Switching is set as per the Network code and we are not presently unaware of any capacity issues occurring over the present GD17 period, but recognise that if a new supplier did enter the market, some pressures may be experienced initially, but over the longer term would settle down.
-In light of this, we would not be persuaded to add this to the Uncertainty Mechanism.
+In light of this, we would not be persuaded to add this to the uncertainty mechanism. - 5.42 In response to the GD23 draft determination PNGL argued that we should include an additional FTE, in place since 2021, to specially work on a critical GIS Positional Improvement Project to update PNGL's gas records following an update by the Land and Property Services to their maps.
+We note that for the draft determination we had already provided for an increase of 2.6 FTEs versus 2020 actuals and therefore consider we have provided sufficient headroom for the FTEs requested by PNGL.
+Consequently, our final determination allowances are unchanged from the draft determination.

-2023 2024 2025 2026 2027 2028 PNGL requested allowances 884 870 859 861 861 861 UR Draft Determination 790 790 788 789 789 789 Variance (94) (80) (71) (72) (72) (72)
+2023 2024 2025 2026 2027 2028 PNGL requested allowances 884 870 859 861 861 861 UR Final Determination 790 790 787 789 789 789 Variance (94) (80) (71) (72) (72) (72)

-Table 5.5: Customer Management Costs (Including Non-Emergency Call Centre) & Network Support (Including System Mapping), Requested and Allowed, £k
+Table 5.5: Customer Management Costs (Including Non-Emergency CallCentre) & Network Support (Including System Mapping), Requested andAllowed, £k

-- 5.30 PNGL's system control costs are in the main driven by its associated manpower costs.
+5.43 PNGL's system control costs are in the main driven by its associated manpower costs.
 In the 2020 year PNGL had manpower costs of £118k and had 5.45 FTEs employed within the System Control cost category.
-PNGL has proposed an additional 0.35 FTEs for System Control in the GD23 period. - 5.31 For the draft determination we have rolled forward the 2020 FTEs and staff costs and therefore not allowed the proposed increase in FTEs.
+PNGL has proposed an additional 0.35 FTEs for System Control in the GD23 period.

+5.44 For the final determination we have rolled forward the 2020 FTEs and staff costs.
 Our allowance for FTEs for system control is in line with PNGL medium term historical actuals and in line with our allowances in GD17.

-2023 2024 2025 2026 2027 2028 PNGL requested allowances 146 146 146 146 146 146 UR Draft Determination 122 122 122 122 121 121 Variance (24) (24) (24) (24) (25) (25)
+2023 2024 2025 2026 2027 2028 PNGL requested allowances 146 146 146 146 146 146 UR Final Determination 122 122 122 122 121 121 Variance (24) (24) (24) (24) (25) (25)